Soft Buttermilk Dinner Rolls

 - Dissolve yeast in warm water until foamy.
 In a large bowl, combine 1 cup buttermilk, 1/2 cup butter, egg, sugar, salt and yeast mixture, then add 3 cups flour; beat on medium speed until smooth, 1 minute.
 Add remaining flour, 1/4 cup at a time, to form a soft dough.

 - Turn dough onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.
+Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch down dough.
 Turn onto a lightly floured surface; divide and shape into 20 balls.
 Place in a greased 13x9-in. pan.
 Cover with a kitchen towel; let rise in a warm place until almost doubled, about 45 minutes.